seafer6969/configfiles/README.md

 5. change the names of various functions [DONE]
 6. make tiling binds using maximize command [DONE] (but with ResizeMove command)
 7. stop baby terminal from constantly respawning when restarting fvwm
+8. reconfigure pages
+9. refine colorschemes
+10. make at least 6 more colorschemes

 ## .Xresources
 1. fix Xapps colors not showing correctly [DONE]